What is blood pressure?

 When is blood pressure too low?

-A blood pressure below 90/60 mmHg is called hypotension.
+A blood pressure reading below 90/60 mmHg is called hypotension.
 It is rarely dangerous in itself, but can cause symptoms such as dizziness, fatigue and fainting.

 What affects blood pressure?